 While many monitors cost a lot, there are still some good options you can find for under $200.
 Most monitors in this price range are basic and don't offer extra features you'd find on higher-end models, but some are still good enough for various usages.
-With the monitor market continuously growing, even cheap displays are starting to get some extra perks, like Mini LED backlighting, but they still lag behind more expensive options in terms of performance.
+With the monitor market continuously growing, even cheap displays are starting to get some extra perks, but they still lag behind more expensive options in terms of performance.
+That said, it might be worth stretching your budget if you want an upgrade in performance, as even the best gaming monitors under $300 are better than some cheaper options.

 Besides that, it has good reflection handling, so it's fine if you want to use it in a room with a few lights around, but it doesn't get bright enough to fight intense glare.
-It also has wide viewing angles and fantastic ergonomics that make it easy to share your screen with someone else.
+It also has wide viewing angles and fantastic ergonomics that make it easy to adjust your display or share your screen with someone else.
+Lastly, while it has a lower 1080p resolution than an option like the Gigabyte, it still has decent text clarity.

 Feb 19, 2025: We replaced the Dell G2724D with the LG 27GP850-B/27GP83B-B because the Dell is hard to find.
 We also added the AOC 24G15N to give another option and the AOC Q27G3XMN as a Notable Mention.
 We introduced a new format to the article and updated the text to reflect these changes.